blues/app-accelerators/08-power-quality-monitor/drwattson-build.md

 Assemble the hardware and tools required to complete the build:

 * Dr. Wattson energy monitor
-* AC cable with inlet for the source of power used by the machine to monitor
+* AC cable with inlet for the source of power for the monitoring board, the machine to monitor and the USB power adapter.
 * AC cable with outlet to power the machine being monitored
   * (in our case, inlet and outlet had the same type of electrical connector, so we spliced an extension cable to create both inlet and outlet.)